 We encourage all students to do an EPQ.
 The Extended Project Qualification enables you to research a topic of your choice.
+This is worth half an A Level.
 You will have a schedule of preparatory lessons which underpin the key elements of independent learning.
 The choice of topic is yours but should be linked to what you want to do next and be outside of the subject specifications which you are studying.
 You will have an individual supervisor and you will make a presentation of your findings.